input-output-hk/marlowe-doc/docs/platform-and-architecture/roles-in-marlowe.md

 Participants who want to make a transaction include their role token as input.
 The token doesn’t stay with the script or go anywhere else; it simply passes through the script and returns to the participant, allowing them to authorize another transaction.

 You can view these role tokens in your wallet under NFTs/Assets with a name reflective of the name specified for the role in the smart contract.
-(In Nami, Lace does not carry the name over from the DApp to the asset.)

 When designating an address after launching the contract, the open roles feature is used.